|

 Divorce often exposes painful and challenging feelings.
 A therapist can help you understand and cope with these feelings, as well as help you identify the ways your behavior and personality contributed to the failure of your marriage so that you may learn from your divorce experience.
 Therapy can also help your children deal with the many challenges that divorce brings.

-What is the role of each party in the divorce mediation process?
+What is the role of each party in the

 In divorce mediation, the responsibility (and the opportunity) for both reaching an agreement and addressing personal issues belong to you and your spouse; I simply facilitate the process.
 Therefore, each of you must be willing to: (1) clearly state your needs, interests and feelings; (2) listen with an open mind to your spouse; and (3) discuss difficult issues in a respectful and constructive manner.
 While this may sound impossible, most couples discover that divorce mediation provides a setting that both encourages and facilitates cooperative and honest communication.

-Can I have someone with me at the mediation sessions?
+Can I have someone with me at the

 Just you, you spouse, and I will participate in the divorce mediation sessions.
 Some divorce mediators allow attorneys to be present (even though they may not actively participate in the session), but I feel strongly that the presence of attorneys is counterproductive: the mere fact that the attorneys are in the room suggests that divorce mediation is a contest, and that the attorneys stand ready to "fight" for you.
 One of the primary advantages of divorce mediation is that it allows you and your spouse to make the decisions and to be in control of your own divorce--when attorneys are present in the session, it is easy to give up your decision-making power and rely on the attorneys.
 Sometimes, however, it is appropriate to consult an outside professional--such as a pension expert or an appraiser—but they do not attend the divorce mediation sessions.

-Will the divorce mediator meet separately (caucus) with each of us?
+Will the divorce mediator meet separately

 One of the fundamental characteristics of divorce mediation is that I must remain impartial as to the decisions reached by you and your spouse.
 Therefore, I must also remain impartial with respect to you and your spouse as individuals, and not "take sides."
 Normally I would not meet with either of you alone.
 However, under particularly difficult circumstances, it may be necessary for one of you to leave a divorce mediation session for a few minutes so that I can meet with the other spouse alone.
 If I do caucus with one of you, everything that is said in that separate meeting will be shared with the other spouse because secrets undermine the trust and impartiality essential to divorce mediation.